NoumenaDigital/npl-cli/windows-installer/README.md

         curl -L --output-dir build -O https://github.com/NoumenaDigital/npl-cli/releases/download/$VERSION/npl-cli-windows-x86_64-$VERSION.exe
      ```

 3. Run the following command to build the installer using the NSIS docker.
-Replace `2025.1.10` with the version of the
+Replace `2025.1.10` with the desired version
-   artifact:
+   of the artifact:
    ```bash
       export VERSION=2025.1.10
       docker run \